OliverStone01/Studying-SecurityPlus/Professor-Messer-Notes/module-2/Threat-actors.md

 #### Organised crime

-Criminals that are motivated by financial game.
+Criminals that are motivated by financial gain.

 These attackers are very sophisticated and organised.